morewines/refund-calculator-bigcommerce/README.md

 ##### Near Term

+- Ability to add substitute items or completely remove items from order instead of just adjustments
-- Integrate with ShipperHQ to automatically pull shipping rates
+- Integrate with ShipperHQ to automatically pull shipping rates (dependant on pending API access)
 - Have a sidebar of 7 day rolling orders to save a few seconds more time (low prio)

 ##### Long Term